 NOW BOOKING BOCA GRANDE TARPON FISHING CHARTERS FOR THE 2020 SEASON!

-Our Boca Grande Tarpon Charters range in pricing, as we have numerous options & packages.
+Our tarpon fishing Boca Grande fl charters range in pricing, as we have numerous options & packages.
 We offer: 4 hour, 6 hour, 8 hour, and all day tarpon charters.

 Give us a call or fill out our contact form below to let us know how long & what days you would like to reserve a fishing charter, and we will work together to create the tarpon fishing trip of your dreams!

 Why Boca Grande?

 Boca Grande is considered the tarpon fishing capital of the world for many reasons.
 From roughly mid-April to mid-July, hundreds of thousands of tarpon will migrate through the Charlotte Harbor area and the Boca Grande Pass.
 The giant tarpon that pass through weight up to 200 pounds each and are a challenge & thrill to catch!
 On an average day during our tarpon fishing charters, you can expect to see thousands of tarpon.
 What a sight that is to see!
 A day of tarpon fishing in Boca Grande with Action Fishing Adventures averages 8 to 12 tarpon hookups with some days up to 20 hookups.

 A little area Tarpon Fishing History